Counter-Currents

 3. The militante.
 The best translation of militante is “activist.”
 These are the people who reach the highest level of active political participation.
 They don’t merely share posts or articles, but also make their own.
 They know the party’s positions and know how to argue for them and defend them against critics.

 4. The party member/party leader.
-These are similar to the militante in capacity, with the difference that the party member is usually interested in having a career in politics and is more willing to be loyal to a party in spite of setbacks or contradictions.
+Similar to the militante in capacity, with the difference that the party member is usually interested in having a career in politics and is more willing to be loyal to a party in spite of setbacks or contradictions.
 Crucially, this figure is not always necessary and can even be harmful for a small political organization that is outside the mainstream.

 You can buy Greg Johnson’s The Year America Died here.